 (she/her)

-Zoe joined LYC in August 2021 as the Operations Assistant after having completed a BA Music and MSc Psychology at the University of Nottingham.
-At university, Zoe held a Choral Scholarship at St Mary’s Church, Nottingham.
-She also conducted several choirs, and was Assistant Conductor in the University Choir.
-Zoe is a freelance soprano at various London church choirs, and is the soprano Choral Scholar at Hertford Choral Society.
-She is also in the recently formed Symbel Choir, which sings evensong and compline services at churches around London.
+Zoe joined LYC in August 2021 after completing a BA Music and MSc Psychology (conversion) at the University of Nottingham, where she was a Choral Scholar at St Mary’s Church and Assistant Conductor in the University Choir.
+Zoe was the 2024-25 soprano Choral Scholar at Hertford Choral Society and is now the soprano at St Olave's Church, Hart Street, and occasionally deputises in other church choirs.
+She is also in Symbel Choir, which sings evensong and compline services at churches around London.

 Read more